MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-powershell.md

 ## High-level workflow for the OS upgrade

-The Azure Local operating system update is available via the Windows Update and via the media that you can download from the Azure portal.
+The Azure Stack HCI operating system update is available via the Windows Update and via the media that you can download from the Azure portal.

 To upgrade the OS on your system, follow these high-level steps: